 The second round of experiments are reported in Figure 5 using the climatological covariances (43).
 The analysis of the results is largely similar to the previous experiment, with the only difference being that the FETPF with multiple covariances does not seem to require synthetic inflation.
-As the covariance chosen depends on the dynamical ensemble, these results indicate that a more detailed climatological distribution that varies seasonally might induce an even greater decrease in error.
+As the covariance chosen depends on the dynamical ensemble, these results indicate that a temporally varying climatological distribution might induce an even greater decrease in error.